-In order to begin to prioritize potential restoration activities that are aligned with these goals, a matrix was developed which scores restoration alternatives based on seven criteria.
+In order to begin to prioritize potential restoration activities that are aligned with the goals, a matrix was developed which scores restoration alternatives based on seven criteria.
 Each criterion is described below and points are assigned.
 Alternatives with the highest score are considered to be higher priority for implementation, while those scoring fewer points are considered to be lower priority.
 The results of the analysis are shown in Table 3-2.
 The following criteria were assessed:

 - 1. Direct benefit to native and anadromous fishes.
-This criterion describes whether the proposed action would have a direct benefit to populations or habitat (high ranking), a secondary benefit (medium ranking), or little to no benefit (low ranking). - 2.
+This criterion describes whether the proposed action would have a direct benefit to populations (such as increased survivorship), or habitat (such as an increase in spawning/rearing habitat) (high ranking), a secondary benefit (such as increased ability to characterize the population) (medium ranking), or little to no benefit (low ranking). - 2.
 Technical feasibility.
 This criterion scores each action based on whether it is highly feasible with current technology (high ranking), difficult but possible (medium ranking), or not likely to be possible with current technology (low ranking). - 3.
 Regulatory feasibility.
 This describes the ability to implement the action, based on the current regulatory requirements.
 It includes both of the following factors: the feasibility of obtaining the appropriate permits for the project; and an indication of whether the regulatory coordination is currently in place to implement the action (high ranking).
 An alternative with a medium ranking might have cross-border coordination considerations or no clear regulatory pathway.
-Options with low rankings would include projects for which permits would not be attainable, or those that are prohibited by policy or law.

-- 4. Available partners.
+Options with low rankings would include projects for which permits would not be attainable, or those that are prohibited by policy or law. - 4.
+Available partners.
 Projects receive high rankings within this criterion if there are a large number of governmental, non-governmental, and/or private entities that would be willing partners as a part of their current mission.
 A medium ranking would include fewer potential partners with no clear nexus between their mission and the project.
 A low-ranking project would have few potential partners or no clear lead partner. - 5.
 Water Quality supports effectiveness.
 This criterion determines whether the current water quality supports (high ranking) or severely limits (low ranking) the effectiveness of the proposed measure.
 As an example, an alternative that restores high-quality rearing habitat in an area that exhibits high water temperatures or high nutrient concentrations would be ranked low with respect to this criterion. - 6.
-Cost Under this criterion, a project with a low cost would receive more points than a project with high cost. - 7.
+Cost.
+Under this criterion, a project with a low cost would receive more points than a project with high cost. - 7.
 Funding sources available.
 Under this criterion, actions that could be funded under current programs with sufficient funding would be ranked high while those actions with no established program or a program with no current funding would be ranked low.